-How does ambient temperature sensor work?
+How does ambient air temperature sensor work?

 Ambient Temperature Sensor Working Principle